frankiebones/bike_lane_violation/README.md

 ![bike-lane-violations](https://user-images.githubusercontent.com/15967377/218348496-4ef7212b-4739-4ade-9d00-b5e691d7c11b.png)

 # bike_lane_violation
-Using [sodapy](https://github.com/xmunoz/sodapy) and [Socrata Query Language](https://dev.socrata.com/docs/queries/) we get results from NYC OpenData for [Open Parking and Camera Violations](https://data.cityofnewyork.us/City-Government/Open-Parking-and-Camera-Violations/nc67-uf89)<br>
+Using [sodapy](https://github.com/xmunoz/sodapy) and [Socrata Query Language](https://dev.socrata.com/docs/queries/) to get results from NYC OpenData for [Open Parking and Camera Violations](https://data.cityofnewyork.us/City-Government/Open-Parking-and-Camera-Violations/nc67-uf89) related to [Code 48](https://www.nyc.gov/site/finance/vehicles/services-violation-codes.page)

-We then examine all parking violation data related to [Code 48](https://www.nyc.gov/site/finance/vehicles/services-violation-codes.page)
+<i>`Stopping, standing or parking within a marked bicycle lane.`</i><br>
-<i>`Stopping, standing or parking within a marked bicycle lane.`</i>
+Findings will be mapped based on [Police Precinct](https://data.cityofnewyork.us/Public-Safety/Police-Precincts/78dh-3ptz)<br>

 This proof of concept is utilizing 520,275 records that matched "BIKE LANE" as the violation.
 This of course will grow in perpetuity.
-There were 476,143 that contained a unique summons number and of those we end with 473,832 that also have a valid precinct listed.
+There were 476,143 that contained a unique summons number and of those we end with 473,832 that also have a valid precinct listed to do an analysis on.

 <b>Some initial questions that I have already answered:</b>